datanav/docs/DTLReferenceGuide.rst

    * - ``difference``
      - | *Arguments:*
-       |   SET1(value-expression{1})
+       |   VALUES1(value-expression{1})
-       |   SET2(value-expression{1})
+       |   VALUES2(value-expression{1})
        |
-       | Returns the difference of the two sets SET1 and SET2, i.e. the elements
+       | Returns the difference of the two sets VALUES1 and VALUES2, i.e. the elements
-         that are in SET1, but not in SET2.
+         that are in VALUES1, but not in VALUES2.
 The two arguments do not have to be real sets, but will be coerced into sets before applying the difference operator.
+The return type is a list of distinct values.
      - | ``["difference",``
        |    ``["list", "A", "B"], ["list", "B"]]``
        |